-1 representative shall not retaliate against any person for exercising rights under this act.
-In any civil proceeding brought 2 to enforce this act, if the plaintiff establishes that he or she 3 4 was employed by the defendant and exercised rights under this act 5 or alleged in good faith that the defendant was not complying with this act, and the plaintiff was subsequently terminated, demoted, 6 or otherwise penalized by the defendant, a rebuttable presumption 7 arises that the defendant's action was taken in retaliation for the 8 exercise of rights established by this act.
-To rebut the 9 presumption, the defendant must establish that the sole reason for 10 11 the termination, demotion, or penalty was a legitimate business 12 reason.

-(2) In addition to the remedies provided in sections 6 and 7, a person claiming violation of this act may obtain legal or equitable remedies, including, but not limited to, damages, back pay, reinstatement, or injunctive relief.
-The court shall award an individual terminated in violation of this section all of the following:

-19 (a) Treble his or her lost normal daily compensation and20 fringe benefits with interest.

-21 (b) Any consequential damages.

-22 (c) Reasonable attorney fees and costs.

-Sec.
-5. The department of licensing and regulatory affairs shall enforce and prosecute all violations of this act.
-The department of licensing and regulatory affairs may promulgate reasonable rules pursuant to the administrative procedures act of 1969, 1969 PA 306, MCL 24.201 to 24.328, to aid in administering and enforcing this act.
-A violation of an administrative rule is considered a violation of this act.
+- 1 exercising rights under this act.
+In any civil proceeding brought - 2 to enforce this act, if the plaintiff establishes that he or she - 3 was employed by the defendant and exercised rights under this act - 4 or alleged in good faith that the defendant was not complying with - 5 this act, and the plaintiff was subsequently terminated, demoted, - 6 or otherwise penalized by the defendant, a rebuttable presumption - 7 arises that the defendant's action was taken in retaliation for the - 8 exercise of rights established by this act.
+To rebut the - 9 presumption, the defendant must establish that the sole reason for - 10 the termination, demotion, or penalty was a legitimate business - 11 reason. - 12 (2) In addition to the enforcement provided under sections 5 - 13 and 6, a person claiming violation of this act may obtain legal or - 14 equitable remedies, including, but not limited to, damages, back - 15 pay, reinstatement, or injunctive relief.
+The court shall award an - 16 individual terminated in violation of this section all of the - 17 following: - 18 (a) Treble his or her lost normal daily compensation and - 19 fringe benefits with interest. - 20 (b) Any consequential damages. - 21 (c) Reasonable attorney fees and costs. - 22 Sec.
+5. The department of licensing and regulatory affairs - 23 shall enforce and prosecute all violations of this act.
+The - 24 department of licensing and regulatory affairs may promulgate - 25 reasonable rules pursuant to the administrative procedures act of - 26 1969, 1969 PA 306, MCL 24.201 to 24.328, to aid in administering - 27 and enforcing this act.
+A violation of an administrative rule is